tranceyos2419/merukari-sold-counter/README.md

 - OYURL: URL contains sold data of a specific item on Yahoo Auction
 - ECURL: URL contains listed items in the cheapest order on eBay
 - SP: Price to source (Sourcing price)
-- FMP: Median of sold items on eBay in the last 30 days
+- Price: Price that is used to calculate SP
-- Period: The period of calculating FMP and TSC
+- Period: The period of calculating Price and TSC
 - TSC: The number of items sold on eBay in the last 30 days

 [output]